 Don’t Allow People and Circumstances Control Your Life

-Do you allow people and circumstances control your life, moods, and state of mind?
+• Do you allow people and circumstances control your life, moods, and state of mind?

-How do you feel, if your boss criticizes your work, or tells you something you don’t like?
+• How do you feel, if your boss criticizes your work, or tells you something you don’t like?

-How do you react, when a driver enters recklessly, and without signaling, into your lane, in front of your car?
+• How do you react, when a driver enters recklessly, and without signaling, into your lane, in front of your car?

-In these and similar situations, do you, keep thinking about the incident?
-Do you get angry, unhappy or frustrated?
+• In these situations and in similar ones, do you, keep thinking about the incident?

 This happens to almost everybody, almost everyday.
-Just think, how many minutes, and often hours, you spend every day, dwelling on what this person said and that person did.
-If you take these incidents too personally you become unfocused and inefficient at work, at home, at everywhere else.
+Just think, how many minutes, and often hours, do you spend every day, dwelling on what this person said and that person did.

+If we let people and circumstances affect our moods and state of mind, we allow them to control our life.
 This happens at home, school, college, work, at the mall, on the street, and everywhere else.

 We don’t always have control over circumstances and situations.
 This is how life is.